Scherzer no-hit try into 7th, Nats top Cards, lead NLCS 2-0

-ST. LOUIS (AP) — Max Scherzer followed Aníbal Sánchez’s near no-hitter with a try of his own and the stingy Washington Nationals beat the St. Louis Cardinals 3-1 on Saturday for a 2-0 lead in the NL Championship Series.
+Scherzer followed Sánchez’s near no-hitter with a try of his own, and the stingy Nationals beat the St. Louis Cardinals 3-1 on Saturday for a 2-0 lead in the NL Championship Series.

-Scherzer didn’t allow a hit until Paul Goldschmidt led off the seventh inning with a single that left fielder Juan Soto played conservatively with a one-run lead.
-A day earlier, Sánchez held the Cardinals hitless until José Martínez had a pinch-single with two down in the eighth.

-Sánchez and Scherzer also began the 2013 ALCS with consecutive no-hit bids of at least five innings for Detroit against Boston.
+“We really want to win here,” the hard-charging Scherzer said.
+“So that’s what’s going to happen, we’re going to compete and win.”

 Most Read Stories